jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 - [Public Policy Toward Professional Sports Stadiums: A Review](/https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) by J.C.
 Bradbury, Dennis Coates, and Brad Humphreys

-## Do stadiums create economic growth?
+## Do stadiums generate economic benefits for host communities?

 The general finding from peer-reviewed economic research is that professional sports facilities have little measurable effect on metropolitan income, employment, or overall economic activity.

-This does not mean that nobody benefits.
 A stadium may increase spending at nearby bars, restaurants, hotels, and entertainment businesses.
 A team or developer may also profit from the venue and surrounding real estate, but localized gains do not necessarily represent growth for the broader community.
 Activity simply moves from one neighborhood, business, or entertainment option to another.

 The most important distinction is between: